Coober Pedy: Location and governance

 Coober Pedy is about halfway between Adelaide and Alice Springs, in the Far North region of South Australia.

-It falls within the electoral district of Giles for the state government elections, and in the federal government Division of Grey.
+It falls within the electoral district of Stuart for the state government elections, and in the federal government Division of Grey.

 Geography

 Coober Pedy is situated on the edge of the erosional scarp of the Stuart Ranges, on beds of sandstone and siltstone 30 m deep and topped with a stony, treeless desert.
 Very little plant life exists in town due to the region's low rainfall, the high cost of water, and lack of topsoil.